ronitsinha/grid.sh/README.md

 display_grid my_grid
 ```

 **Side note:** when using this library, do not make any variables with the prefix `gridsh_`.
-This will prevent any [circular name reference](http://mywiki.wooledge.org/BashFAQ/048#line-120 "Circular Name Reference")
+This will prevent [circular name reference](http://mywiki.wooledge.org/BashFAQ/048#line-120 "Circular Name Reference").